fChristenson/My-life-as-a-programmer/README.md

 > As a software developer, what do you do if you’re not very smart?

 > How To Stand Out As A Developer

-## Pending projects

-> fc-serve, CLI to do development work in a controlled environment

-> fc-spa, SPA framework from scratch using a virtual dom tree

-> fc-covered, React coverage library for figuring out if a component has been mounted during testing

 ## Pending tutorials